nOSh Orchestration

 Universal Deck State

 Section titled “Universal Deck State”The persistent identity of the deck — operator handle, credits, reputation, cartridge history, phase chain, Cipher voice state.
-Lives in device flash, shared across every cartridge.
+Lives on the Pi’s microSD (/home/shared partition per ADR-0011), shared across every cartridge.

 Schema and field semantics extracted to deck-state.md.
 This doc references deck-state fields by name (e.g., phase_chain, cartridge_history, coherence_stack); see deck-state.md for the C struct definition and per-field documentation.